gordielachance/wp-soundsystem/readme.txt

 = WP SoundSystem API =

-Get more out of this plugin by registering an API key!
+Get more out of this plugin by [registering an API key](https://api.spiff-radio.org/?p=10); which will enable the Tracklist Importer, the Autosource module, and the Radios post type.

-Automatically search and save track sources online with the autosource module.
-Import tracklists from popular music services like Spotify (and almost any website where a tracklist is visible) with the Tracklist Importer metabox.
-Enable the Radios post type - remote tracklists that are automatically refreshing every X minutes.
-That's also a nice way to support the work done - hundred of hours - for this free plugin, and to ensure its durability.
-Thanks for your help !
+Without an API key, the plugin still is very complete; but consider it as a nice way to support the work done - hundred of hours - for this plugin, and to ensure its durability.

 = Donate =
-It truly took me a LOT of time to code this plugin.
+It truly took me a of time to code this plugin.
-If you like this plugin, please consider [making a donation](http://bit.ly/gbreant).
+If you like it, please consider [making a donation](http://bit.ly/gbreant).

 This would be very appreciated — Thanks !